-Knowledge support institutions
+Scientific support institutions

-The following public institutions provide independent knowledge support to the NFSA:
+The following institutions provide independent scientific support to the NFSA:

-- Norwegian Veterinary Institute (VI) (animal health and welfare, fish health and food safety) - Norwegian Institute of Public Health (NIPH) (food safety and epidemiology) - National Institute of Nutrition and Seafood Research (NIFES) (food safety and nutrition) - Norwegian Institute of Bio-economy Research (NIBIO) (plant health) - Norwegian Institute of Marine Research (IMR) (fish health and fish welfare) - Kimen, Seed Laboratory (seeds) - ALcontrol (feed for terrestrial animals)
+- Norwegian Veterinary Institute (VI) (animal health and welfare, fish health and food safety) - Norwegian Institute of Public Health (NIPH) (food safety and epidemiology) - Norwegian Institute of Bioeconomy Research (NIBIO) (plant health and pesticides) - Norwegian Institute of Marine Research (IMR) (food and feed safety and nutrition, fish health and fish welfare) - Kimen, Seed Laboratory (seeds)

-These knowledge institutions usually perform the functions of national reference laboratories (NRL).
+These scientific institutions usually perform the functions of national reference laboratories (NRL).
+A list of NRL is available at this link.

 Official laboratories are selected by the NFSA based on a tender and assessment procedure.
 Accreditation according to EN ISO 17025 is a prerequisite for participation in competitive tenders.
-The laboratories have a two-year contract with the NFSA.
-This agreement can be renewed once, after which there is a new competitive tender procedure.
+The laboratories have a contract with the NFSA.